xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/chvm.1.rst

 \ **-**\ **-mem**\  \ *memory*\

- Set the memory, defaults to MB.
+ Set the memory size for kvm/vmware virtual machines, default unit is MB.
+Specify in MB or append K for KB, M for MB, or G for GB.